 Community involvement has been an important thread throughout his whole career.
 David was a central player in the outreach and community program for the BBC National Orchestra of Wales, and earned a qualification from the University of Manchester in this field.
 Since 2004 David has organized projects for schools, prisons and community groups with support from the Canada Council, the 4Cs Foundation and private sponsors.
 In 2015 David organized a fundraising performance for the Sunshine Room involving a high profile cast of East Coast Artists which sold out the Rebecca Cohn auditorium and raised nearly $30,000.

-Alongside his musical career, David has been teaching the Alexander Technique, and together with his wife and partner, Tasha Miller, has been running a teaching practice in Halifax since 2004.
+Alongside his musical career, David has been teaching the Alexander Technique in Halifax since 2004.